egel-lang/egel-docs/source/final.rst

    matter much, with types you just pay a little for static guarantees.

 2. Terms are rewritten.
-Well, that's likely not a fast language and although the interpreter gives reasonable performance it isn't fast.
-Though through Herculean effort, term rewrite systems can be made performant, I don't have that much time.
+Well, that's likely not a fast language and although the interpreter gives reasonable performance it indeed isn't fast.
+Though, through Herculean effort, term rewrite systems can be made performant, I don't have that much time.
 However, the interpreter gives you a pretty robust system, and that's worth something too.